premAI-io/state-of-open-source-ai/eval-datasets.md

 - **Text**: models are assessed using metrics like [perplexity](https://en.wikipedia.org/wiki/Perplexity), [BLEU score](https://en.wikipedia.org/wiki/BLEU), [ROUGE score](https://en.wikipedia.org/wiki/ROUGE_(metric)), and accuracy.
 For language translation, BLEU score quantifies the similarity between machine-generated translations and human references.

-- **Speech**: models are assessed using metrics like [Word Error Rate (WER)](https://en.wikipedia.org/wiki/Word_error_rate), and accuracy are commonly used.
+- **Speech**: metrics like [Word Error Rate (WER)](https://en.wikipedia.org/wiki/Word_error_rate), and accuracy are commonly used.
 WER measures the dissimilarity between recognised words and the ground truth.

 While evaluation metrics offer valuable insights into a model's capabilities within its specific domain, they may not provide a comprehensive assessment of its overall performance.
 To address this limitation, {term}`benchmarks <Benchmark>` play a pivotal role by offering a more holistic perspective.
 Just as in model training, where the axiom "Better Data = Better Performance" holds {cite}`better-data-better-performance`, this maxim applies equally to benchmarks, underscoring the critical importance of using meticulously curated datasets.
-Their significance becomes evident when considering the following factors:
+Their importance becomes apparent when taking into account the following factors:

 - **Diverse Task Coverage:** Encompassing a broad spectrum of tasks across various domains, benchmarks ensure a comprehensive evaluation of models.